 Soon the Race Committee arrived and began to post updates such as “it’s early morning in the Little Yellow House and we’ve just fed the chickens”, like a day in the life of Bilbo Baggins.
 But where was their base of operations.
 Where exactly was this yellow house and this famous Tree?

-I walked the length of Weke Road looking for a yellow house, from the sinkhole by the Hanalei River that swallowed up a half-dozen multimillion dollar homes in the April flood disaster, to the end of town a mile down the beach, and
+I walked the length of Weke Road looking for a yellow house, from the sinkhole by the Hanalei River that swallowed up a half-dozen multimillion dollar homes in the April flood disaster, to the end of town a mile down the beach, and still could not locate this yellow house.

 Then one morning while making my coffee, I saw a new boat on the bay, Double Espresso, looking like it had just had a wild ride across the Pacific.
 I checked the SSS blog and saw a short video of the winner, Philippe Jamotte, being ferried to shore, jumping into the surf up to his neck and treading through the surf to the beach.
 Then off he went with the Race Committee presumably to the invisible yellow house.